-All assignments are to be submitted via the LMS if the course is offered via Blackboard or Moodle.
+All assignments are to be submitted via the designated LMS.
 Submission of course work by e-mail should be avoided.

-The affiliates of the ICMSN provide a host of online or remote access services to students, including but not limited to online admission, registration, financial aid, fee payment, e-mail, student help desk, and the student portal (Blackboard or Moodle).
+The affiliates of the ICMSN provide a host of online or remote access services to students, including but not limited to online admission, registration, financial aid, fee payment, e-mail, student help desk, and the student portal (Moodle).

-The ability of a student to succeed in distance education classes depends on his or her ability to understand the course structure and technology, as well as the ability to navigate various learning management systems (Blackboard or Moodle).
-Prior to enrollment in online courses, students are informed of prerequisite technology skills required to succeed in the online environment.
+The ability of a student to succeed in distance education classes depends on his or her ability to understand the course structure and technology, as well as the ability to navigate the learning management system (Moodle).
+Prior to enrollment in online courses, students are Informed of prerequisite technology skills required to succeed in the online environment.
 Prospective students have the opportunity to be counseled on their ability to succeed in online courses.